Visyond/website-hugo/site/content/landings/how-using-visyond-helped-me-buy-this-car.md

   - line: 'This is '
   - line: Very good
   - line: Application
-priceClientAsked: Best.
-Thing.
-Ever.
-I would buy twice if I could!
-priceClientCompany: 'Some Guy, Some Job-title, Visyond'
+priceClientAsked: >-
+  I have finally full control on the source and impact of any assumptions, and can confidently answer what-if questions with a few clicks.
+priceClientCompany: 'Nina Fedorova, Senior Consultant, DELOITTE'
-priceClientCompanyLogo: /img/logo_color.png
+priceClientCompanyLogo: /img/delo1.png
 ---